jacek6/prog-lang-classifier/README.md

  - `file_id` is id of file
  - `file_body` contains actual content of file, which is going to be input for classifiction

 Implement stratified K-Fold Crosvalidation which takes into account `proj_id`.
-Files with same `proj_id` are never splited into train and validatrion set.
+Files with same `proj_id` are never splited into train and validation set.

 Implement basic ML model based on SVM, just to test out if train and evaluation code works.